tcphdr/PyForcer/README.md

 - [output_file] - The name of the file to which the results will be written.
 - [creds] [user:pass:keyfile(optional)] <credentials_file> - The name of the file containing the login credentials to check.
 It should have one set of credentials per line, in the format username:password:keyfile, the keyfile is optional.
 If this option is not specified, the script will look for a file named credentials.txt in the current directory.
 - --interface: <interface-name> - Optional, specifies the network interface to use, defaults to eth0.
-- --keyfile: <Path to RSA/DSA/ECDSA keyfile> - Optional, specify a key file to use with the username combinations.
 - --cmd: Command to run after successful login (default: uname -a)
 - --threads: - The amount of threads you wish to specify to run concurrently. (default: 32)
 - --debug: - Enable the script's various debugging features